 In addition to Kerry’s government travel, the climate official in 2019 took a private jet to a climate conference in Iceland, a decision he defended in an infamous spat with a local reporter.
 “It’s the only choice for somebody like me who is traveling the world to win this battle,” Kerry said at the time.
 Kerry went on to quietly sell his family’s private jet to a New York City hedge fund amid accusations of environmental hypocrisy, Fox News reported Wednesday.

 Note the Buttigieg argument – sometimes it’s important and efficient for me to fly on a private jet while I tell the rest of you to remain in your residential lockdown.
 Because being efficient for your travel is wrong for you but right for him.
-So fuck off you stupid little peon.
 If you need to go somewhere, take the 72-hour train to Chicago, or the 10-day ship across the Atlantic.
-But only if you have a really important, elite-approved reason for travel.
+But only if you have an important, elite-approved reason for travel.

 Rep. Eric Swalwell (D-CA)